El Dorado Community Service Center Inglewood Medical/Mental Health Services

 El Dorado Community Service Center Inglewood Medical/Mental Health Services - Inglewood, CA

-El Dorado Community Service Center Inglewood Medical/mental Health Services is a mental health and addiction rehab center located at 4450 West Century Boulevard in the 90304 zip code in Inglewood, CA. It is operated by a private non-profit organization.
-El Dorado Community Service Center Inglewood Medical/mental Health Services provides methadone maintenance, methadone detox and buprenorphine detoxification.
-Some of the treatment approaches used by El Dorado Community Service Center Inglewood Medical/mental Health Services include motivational interviewing, counseling for substance abuse and cognitive behavioral therapy.
+El Dorado Community Service Center Inglewood Medical/mental Health Services is an addiction and mental health treatment center located at 4450 West Century Boulevard in the 90304 zip code in Inglewood, CA. It is operated by a private non-profit organization.
+El Dorado Community Service Center Inglewood Medical/mental Health Services provides buprenorphine detoxification, buprenorphine maintenance and methadone maintenance.
+Some of the treatment approaches used by El Dorado Community Service Center Inglewood Medical/mental Health Services include relapse prevention treatment, motivational interviewing and 12-step rehab.
 El Dorado Community Service Center Inglewood Medical/mental Health Services also specializes in detox services and offers inpatient opioid detoxification.
-El Dorado Community Service Center Inglewood Medical/mental Health Services provides outpatient services, regular outpatient treatment and outpatient detoxification.
-It also provides residential treatment for substance use and inpatient detox.
+El Dorado Community Service Center Inglewood Medical/mental Health Services provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient detox and regular outpatient treatment.
+It also provides inpatient detox services and residential substance use treatment.

 Address: 4450 West Century Boulevard, Inglewood, CA 90304